SAME DAY DISPATCH...

 GENERAL INFORMATION

-The Ramp People’s range of speed bumps are made from recycled high density rubber and are available in high - visibility solid black and painted yellow colour.
+The Ramp People’s range of speed bumps are made from recycled high density rubber and are available in high - visibility black and yellow.

 Our speed bump kits are sold as a complete package of all the components required to install the speed bumps.
 All standard speed bump mid-sections have cats - eye style reflectors fitted as standard.
-All road humps are designed to support up to a 20,000kgs articulated lorry - weights in excess of this will damage the speed bumps, as will excess speed by extremely heavy loads.
-For HGV traffic management please select the heavy duty speed bumps.
+Our 50mm high and 75mm high road humps are designed to support up to a 20,000kgs.
+Please note these speed ramps are not designed for articulated lorry.
+For HGV traffic management and speed ramps for industrial estates, please select the heavy duty speed bumps which offer a 60,000kg capacity.

 The Ramp People's Speed Bump Features Include: